richardfarnhill/intestacy_calc/DOCUMENTATION/UI_Testing_Guidelines.md

 ## Implementation Notes

-- The UI has been simplified to use only button inputs for boolean questions in the question flow.
-- Input boxes in the question section are hidden via CSS to maintain a clean interface.
+- The UI for boolean questions in the question flow uses only Yes/No buttons.
+Any associated input boxes or labels should be visually hidden via CSS to maintain a clean interface.
 - Progress indicators have been intentionally removed from the UI as they were deemed unnecessary and visually distracting.
 - Tests have been updated to reflect these UI decisions.